 To focus IT department’s time on critical work, some small businesses have tried a different approach: empowering end-users to take matters into their own hands.
 As a result, their employees have had to spend time fixing their own computers instead of working on their own tasks.
 Rarely does this approach work.
 For one thing, non-IT team members don’t have the same training and may take longer to solve technical problems.
 Further, from a security perspective, it is never a good idea to grant admin rights or privileged access to all end-users as it exposes the systems to exploitable vulnerabilities on a massive scale.

 So how do you support your IT infrastructure with minimal disruption to the end-users, your IT team or your business?
-The answer is simple: implement remote support best practice and leverage remote access technology.
+The answer is simple, WorkPal is a job management solution that streamlines your business operations, implement remote support best practice and leverage remote access technology.

 Avoiding Desktop Management Pitfalls

-Efficient desktop management means keeping the focus on both reducing time-to-resolution (a measurement of the time it takes to fix a technical issue) and increasing first-time-resolution (the ability to fix an issue the first time around).
+Efficient desktop management means keeping the focus on both reducing time-to-resolution (a measurement of the time it takes to fix a technical issue) and increasing first-time-resolution (the ability to fix an issue the first time around), you can approach this like you would when using active directory tools to speed your process.
 Thus, it is important to understand which factors create friction within IT management processes and how they can be eliminated.

 1. Asking End-Users to Provide Technical Information